 Once disabled, the apps disappear from your app drawer, stop receiving updates and no longer run silently in the background.
 In addition, any apps that depend on the disabled app will stop working.
-Should you disable Google Play Services, for example, several system applications will go down and, more than likely, a few apps that are not directly related to Google will start to behave erratically.
+Should you disable Google Play Services, for example, several system apps will go down and, more than likely, a few apps that are not directly related to Google will start to behave erratically.

 It is therefore important to have a reliably researched list of apps that do not cause collateral damage when you disable them.
 The above list is incomplete, and will remain that way without your help.
 Therefore, we invite you to share your experiences with deactivated apps in the comments.

 The first step is to download ES File Explorer from the Google Play Store.

-- Open the application.
+- Open the app.
 If it’s your first time opening the app, you will be presented with a short introduction, but after three taps, you will see your file index.

 - Select the icon at the top left to open the menu.

 - Under the Library header, choose APP.

 - ES File Explorer now presents an overview of the apps you have installed.
-A long press on an icon will select an application, and you then have the option to delete the app using the trashcan icon at the top of the screen.
+A long press on an icon will select an app, and you then have the option to delete the app using the trashcan icon at the top of the screen.

 - Use the checkboxes to select multiple apps.

-- When you have finished selecting the applications you want to remove, press the uninstall button (the trashcan).
+- When you have finished selecting the apps you want to remove, press the uninstall button (the trashcan).